 Fear of going to the dentist’s, doctor’s etc

-The ‘Tapping’ consultation consists of two parts: On the one hand, as a practitioner, I shall work with the child to ease any negative emotions whilst tapping on them.
-On the other hand, I shall teach the child to tap on themselves.
+During the session, I work with the child to ease any negative emotions by gently tapping (fingertips) on specific points on their face and collarbone although some children prefer to tap themselves .
+I also teach the child to tap on themselves outside of the session.
 It is a very easy to remember routine that will empower them to use as a ‘First Aid’ remedy whenever they are confronted with a fear, anxiety or worry.

-The ‘Tapping’ I teach consists of a routine that can be used in private as well as a more covert method which is helpful when the child is in a classroom or social situation and feels more self-conscious.
-For many children, ‘Tapping’ soon becomes a tool to improve their emotional fitness.
-They feel empowered, knowing that they have the capability to help themselves when faced with emotionally upsetting events.
+The other mindful interventions I teach children are also straightforward and user-friendly.
+They can be helpful when the child feels self-conscious or anxious in a classroom or social situation.
+For many children, the techniques soon become trusted tools to improve their emotional fitness.
+They feel empowered, knowing that they have the capability to help themselves in challenging situations.

 The consultation with a child can be attended by a parent but consultations with an adolescent are generally conducted with no other adults present unless the young person specifically wishes for such presence.

-"It’s easier to build strong children than to repair broken men."
+"It’s easier to build strong children than to repair broken adults"

 - Frederick Douglass, 1817-1895

-Costs per child consultation (in person or via Skype)
+Costs per child consultation (in person or online)